FishWoWater/TRELLIS/README.md

 ## New features
+### 2025.04.28
+Added an image-to-3d demo on [Replicate](https://replicate.com/fishwowater/trellis-image/), equipped with **ALL features like single-image/multi-image/detail-variation/mixed-images conditioned 3D generations.** Checkout its example page for more details.
+Thanks @firtoz!

 ### 2025.03.30
 1. API backend switchs from redis to sql, better task and worker management, supports text-to-3d
 2. Experiementing local editing